-This note presents information about the Company's exposure to each of the above risks, the objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
+This note presents information about the Company's exposure to each of the above risks, the objectives, policies and processes for measuring and managing risk.
+The Company's management of capital is disclosed in Note 18.

 (a) General information on financial risks